 I can't begin to tell you how useful it is to have a deep understanding of what mastering techniques are needed to get a pro sound.
 Apart from allowing you to achieve a commercial sound in your own studio, this deep understanding goes much further.
 For instance, your mixing and recording will improve too.
 You'll understand what it is about your favourite commercial tracks that makes them sound so good, and why they always sound as good no matter what sound system you hear them on, even laptop speakers.

 There is a set of techniques, or even rules if you will, which I follow and they always return great results.
-I call this 'The Audio Mastering Blueprint'.
+From this I have created a mastering tutorial called 'The Audio Mastering Blueprint'.

-1. The first area covered gets straight into what you're dying to know - how the end result should sound.
+The first audio mastering tutorial gets straight into what you're dying to know - how the end result should sound.
 Knowing this provides you with a goal, and having a goal keeps you on the path.
 Instantly knowing exactly what you want to achieve before you start mastering is a fantastic skill to have.
 This understanding is constantly reinforced throughout the whole mastering tutorial website.

-2. Next we look at the listening environment.
-This is covered early because of it's importance.
+The next mastering tutorial looks at the listening environment.
+This is covered early because of its importance.
 The shape and nature of your room, the response of your speakers and where you are positioned can all affect the way you perceive the sound.
 Your awareness and understanding of this is crucial in getting a commercial sounding record.
 In this section is a list of really useful tips on getting the best out of your own environment.

-3. Then we get straight into some fantastic mastering techniques using EQ.
+Then the mastering tutorials get straight into some fantastic mastering techniques using EQ.
 These techniques alone can really start to bring out that polished finish.
 The EQ chapter is broken down into sub categories to help you make sense of why these techniques return such good results, all the time strengthening your understanding of the end result.

-4. Having become a master of your EQ, we then move on to dynamics processing.
+Having become a master of your EQ, the mastering tutorials then move on to dynamics processing.
 The techniques in this section, coupled with your new found possibilities in spectral shaping, is where it all comes together.
 By the end of this section you'll have your own masters sounding pro.
 Like the EQ chapter, dynamics processing is split into sub categories which focus on the different ways dynamics processors (compression/limiting etc) can be used to achieve professional results.